 Prospecting Sales Call Script (With Template)

-A prospecting sales call is when a business or sales development rep strives to learn more about a prospective business and determine if they are qualified for your company’s product or service.
+A prospecting sales call is when a BDR or SDR strives to learn more about a prospective business and determine if they are qualified for your company’s product or service.
 To have a compelling prospecting sales call, it’s important to ask the right questions.

 During a prospecting sales call, asking open-ended, qualifying questions is important to gather more information about their current solution.
 Overall, the goal of a prospecting sales call is to ensure the business is qualified and that you could be a good fit for each other’s business.

-Here’s a template you can use for a productive prospecting sales call:
+Here’s a template BDRs and SDRs can use for a productive prospecting sales call:

 After your short introduction, ask open-ended prospecting questions to gather more information.
 Here are some example prospecting questions to ask KDMs: